sunragav/home24/Readme.md

 The third query is not used in this project but I left it there as it would be a nice use case, just in case we want to add a filter to show only the liked articles in the review screen.

 Once the LiveData<PageList<ArticleDomainEntity> is received via the articlesListSource (DataSource.Factory backing the query 1) in the viewmodel, the SelectionFeatureFragment tries to populate the viewpager2's adapter to render the view.
-Now there are two cases either there is no data immediately or the end of the data is reached.
+Now there are two cases:
+1. either there is no data immediately
+2. the end of the data is reached.
 The BoundaryCallback handles these 2 cases via the onZeroitemLoaded and the onItemAtEndLoaded.
-Both cases triggers an API call action which is performed via
-ArticleService defined in the 'remotedata' layer.
+Both cases triggers an API call action which is performed via ArticleService defined in the 'remotedata' layer.
 The BoundaryCallback is in the 'data' module which is a repository abstraction layer.
 It sets the RepositoryStateRelay to LOADING state so that the SelectionFeatureFragment in the 'feature' module can display the progressbar.
 The SelectionFeatureFragment handles this by setting the isLoading Observable in the viewmodel which is bound to the progressbar view in the layout file via data binding.

 Once the service call completes, the control comes back to the 'data' module which updates the result in the room db in 'localdb' module.
 And then the network state is set to LOADED state so the ui layer ('feature' module) can stop the progressbar.
 At the same time, the updating of the result in the room db triggers an event in the Datasource listened via the livedata in the viewmodel and communicated to the observer in the SelectionFeatureFragment where a new paged list is submitted to the adapter.
 The UI updates the viewpager2 adapter and the list is shown one image at a time.

 When the user clicks on an like/dislike, onClick listener is triggered.
 The data binding calls the onCicked method defined in the ClickListener class directly.
 The onClick listener handles the like, dislike and the review button clicks.
 It calls the viewmodel's handleLikeDislike method to update the like counter displayed in the bottom.

 On reaching the reviewCount or when the list is exhausted which ever happens first , "congrats" layout is displayed along with a review-button(star shaped button) to navigate to the review screen.

 The onReview btn click event uses the navigation component to perform the navigation in the navhost fragment layout of the FeatureActivity.
 The review screen displays the reviewed articles in the list and gridview layouts which are triggerd by the two buttons in the upper right corner of the review screen.
 Thanks to the navigation component, the whole navigation is controlled via the navigation graph xml file, by setting the appropriate popup action attributes so as to maintain a clean backstack, without any code.
 The logic of not displaying the title in the grid layout is handled using the data binding, eliminating the need for a separate layout file for each mode(list/gird).

 I hope you understand my effort.
 Please feel free to reach out to me for any questions.

 ## My email id is sunragav@gmail.com.
 Mobile: +49 15127928882 [Linkedin](https://www.linkedin.com/in/sunragav/)